 "Sometimes it’s the nature and timing of the ending that makes it hard to move on.
-Abrupt, unexpected and unexplained endings can be particularly challenging," Harris continues.
-"Another reason can be that we’re stuck on our idealised future and can’t seem to update the template."
+Abrupt, unexpected, and unexplained endings can be particularly challenging," Dr. Harris continues.
+"Another reason can be that we’re stuck on our idealized future and can’t seem to update the template."

-The breakup overshadowed my entire third year at uni.
-Every club, cafe and event may as well have had the words 'Remember when you were here with Matt?' blaring out in flashing neon lights.
-I’d always been keen for a party but I drank so much on nights out that I started to scare myself.
+The breakup overshadowed my entire third year at university.
+Every club, cafe, and event may as well have had the words "Remember when you were here with Matt?" blaring out in flashing neon lights.
+I’d always been keen on a party, but I drank so much on nights out that I started to scare myself.
 Every time I was tagged in a photo on Facebook, I hoped Matt would see.
-I didn’t really date anyone but I slept with multiple guys.
+I didn’t really date anyone, but I slept with multiple guys.
 I’d fight to stay in the present while memories of my loving, passionate sex with Matt elbowed their way to the front of my mind.

 Sometimes it's the nature and timing of the ending that makes it hard to move on.
 Abrupt, unexpected and unexplained endings can be particularly challenging.

-"We often get stuck in a way of thinking or behaving that doesn’t build the foundation for healing, acceptance and repair," says Harris.
-"These behaviours might include preoccupation with [your ex’s] life, stalking your ex on social media, maintaining high levels of contact, bargaining with your ex (or internally), holding [out hope] for a magical repair or just going over and over what happened in your head."
+"We often get stuck in a way of thinking or behaving that doesn’t build the foundation for healing, acceptance, and repair," Dr. Harris says.
+"These behaviors might include preoccupation with [your ex’s] life, stalking your ex on social media, maintaining high levels of contact, bargaining with your ex (or internally), holding [out hope] for a magical repair, or just going over and over what happened in your head."

 Several years after we split, Matt and I hooked up after a mutual friend’s birthday drinks.
 I’d imagined him coming back to my flat so many times that I kept dissociating, feeling like I was watching the scene from above.
 We didn’t sleep together but when he was stroking my hair in bed he told me that he thought about me a lot.
 I’d yearned to hear this for such a long time and I couldn’t say anything.
 The words he’d uttered years previously — "I just don’t feel that anymore" — rang out inside my head so I stayed silent, feeling the slim chance of us getting back together slip through my hands like a bar of soap.

-Later that year I went out with someone else — the only other partner I’ve ever had.
-I cared about him deeply and for the six months that we went out he made me truly happy.
-Since we broke up though, a couple of months before the pandemic, I’ve never once thought that we should be a couple again.
+Later that year, I went out with someone else — the only other partner I’ve ever had.
+I cared about him deeply and, for the six months that we dated, he made me truly happy.
+Since we broke up, though, a couple of months before the pandemic, I’ve never once thought that we should be a couple again.
 And it wasn’t long before my thoughts went straight back to Matt.

-"Searching for information or seeking contact only fuels the connection between you and your ex — be it two- or one-sided," Harris emphasises.
+"Searching for information or seeking contact only fuels the connection between you and your ex — be it two- or one-sided," Dr. Harris emphasizes.
 "Try to limit your contact and if this is hard, try to do it gradually but consistently."
-Harris’ advice for people struggling to move on from an ex includes daily journalling.
+Dr. Harris’ advice for people struggling to move on from an ex includes daily journaling.
 "This might help you understand that relationships are not just about the person but how they functioned for you," she explains.
-"It can be transformative to understand [that] our dependency is often based on irrational fears (like being unable to cope on our own)."
+"It can be transformative to understand [that] our dependency is often based on irrational fears, like being unable to cope on our own."

 It's human nature to want to tie up loose ends and make sense of our experience but sometimes it's healthier to accept that there will be things we can never understand.

-Acceptance is the word that hits home for me because somewhere along the line I moved on.
+Acceptance is the word that hits home for me because, somewhere along the line, I moved on.
 That’s an unsatisfying sentence to write.
-I wish there’d been a startling epiphany or moment of clarity that made me realise Matt and I shouldn’t be together.
+I wish there’d been a startling epiphany or moment of clarity that made me realize Matt and I shouldn’t be together.
 But there wasn’t one.
 I just don’t feel the burning temptation to message him anymore.

 I think it’s been a gradual process.
 For one thing, he's with someone new.
 She's beautiful, with incredible skin — the sort that leaves me tracing my fingertips over the milia on my forehead whenever I see a picture of her — and they stand so close in photos it's like they're fusing into one person.
 They look right together.

 Maybe it's because I needed him to be in a relationship that looks — from Instagram, at least — like it could be for the long haul.
-Maybe it’s because I recently realised I’m demisexual (the experience of feeling sexual attraction only after establishing an emotional bond with a partner), which in turn has helped me to understand why I’ve so often struggled to feel the sexual attraction I had with Matt with anyone else.
-Maybe it’s because I'm finally feeling centred and purposeful in a career that feels right for me, after years of feeling adrift in a stream of jobs that were 'just for now'.
+Maybe it’s because I recently realized I’m demisexual (the experience of feeling sexual attraction only after establishing an emotional bond with a partner), which in turn has helped me to understand why I’ve so often struggled to feel the sexual attraction I had with Matt with anyone else.
+Maybe it’s because I'm finally feeling centered and purposeful in a career that feels right for me, after years of feeling adrift in a stream of jobs that were "just for now."
 Maybe it’s all these things, and some other factors that I’m not even aware of yet.

 I now know that if we'd got back together, it wouldn't have been the right thing for either of us.
-I couldn’t accept this before but somewhere along the way I relinquished my grip on the idea that he and I should be in a relationship.
+I couldn’t accept this before, but I have since relinquished my grip on the idea that he and I should be in a relationship.
 I’m feeling happier than I've felt for nearly eight years.